AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-nt-external_state_variables-10:

-10. Rule removed.

-..
-   volatile_types_trace
-   The original rule appears below - this should be re-instated when volatile types are re-introduced.
 10. A function shall not have a formal parameter of a Volatile type.

 .. _tu-fe-external_state_variables-11: